Across The Universe by Chris Green

 ‘Perhaps it’s easier for them to do that down below,’ I say.

 All You Need Is Love is followed by I Am The Walrus.
 It’s not the most sing-along of the Fabs tunes, but Nanci starts singing along to it.
 I wonder if perhaps Stanton Polk may have shared some of his substances with her before setting off.

-For those of us without the benefit of Stanton Polk’s pick me ups, the lift is descending agonisingly slowly.
+For those of us without the benefit of Stanton Polk’s pick-me-ups, the lift descends agonisingly slowly.
 It is clearly going down a long, long way.
 My ears are now popping and my head is bursting.